Systematic Reward Gap Optimization for Mitigating VLM Hallucinations

-Guided by these principles, we propose \Method{} (\METHOD{}), a novel paradigm designed to systematically optimize reward gap configuration by establishing fine-grained control over topic-level semantic details within the response. \METHOD{} implements this through two core steps: topic-level alternatives generation (\Cref{subsec:topic_alter_gen}) and selective topic replacement (\Cref{subsec:selective_topic_rewrite}).
+Guided by these principles, we propose \Method{} (\METHOD{}), a novel framework designed to systematically configure the reward gap by establishing fine-grained control over topic-level semantic details within the response. \METHOD{} implements this through two core steps: topic-level alternatives generation (\Cref{subsec:topic_alter_gen}) and selective topic replacement (\Cref{subsec:selective_topic_rewrite}).
 Building upon this precise control, \METHOD{} enables the active exploration and strategic shaping of reward gap configuration, exemplified by the curriculum learning strategy detailed in \Cref{subsec:hard_negative_mine}.
+For clarity, we provide a detailed pseudo code of the complete \METHOD{} workflow in~\Cref{alg:tpr}.